 - 1. SCOPE OF THE AGREEMENT.
-This Agreement consists of the general terms set forth in the body of this Agreement, including any Exhibits and Schedules attached hereto.
+This Agreement consists of the general terms set forth in the body of this Agreement, Exhibit 1, Exhibit 2, Exhibit 3, and each Schedule A executed by the parties which may contain additional terms.
 If there is a conflict between the general terms and conditions of this Agreement and any Exhibit or Schedule, the provisions of the Exhibit or Schedule will govern and control.
-This Agreement specifically supersedes and replaces any agreement between the parties related to a Service that predates this Agreement, even if the prior agreement contains an "entire agreement" or "merger" clause, and any such agreements are hereby terminated. - 2.
-EVS OBLIGATIONS.
-The Service will provide Agency with automated access to certain employment and/or income data ("Data") furnished to EVS by its employer clients.
+This Agreement specifically supersedes and replaces any agreement between the parties that predates this Agreement and which relates to the Service as provided in each Schedule A, even if the prior agreement contains an "entire agreement" or "merger" clause, and any such agreements are terminated. - EVS OBLIGATIONS.
+TWN will provide Agency with automated access to certain employment and/or income data ("Data") furnished to EVS by employers, and the EVS Services will provide Agency with access to certain other information ("Information") as described in each Schedule A attached hereto.